April 2026 Economic Release Dates

 The International Trade Balance provided by the U.S. Census Bureau reflects trade in goods and services between U.S. residents and residents of other countries each month.
 U.S. sales are exports and U.S. purchases are imports.
 The difference between the exports and imports is the trade balance.
 The June 7 report is for April 2022.

 The Consumer Price Index (CPI) is a measure that examines the weighted average of prices of a basket of consumer goods and services, such as transportation, food, and medical care.
 It is calculated by taking price changes for each item in the predetermined basket of goods and averaging them.
 This basket is used to measure inflation over time and thus the CPI is one of the most frequently used measures of inflation and deflation.
-It may be compared with the Producer Price Index (PPI), which instead of considering prices paid by consumers, looks at what businesses pay for inputs.
+It may be compared with the Producer Price Index (PPI), which instead of considering prices paid by consumers, looks at what businesses pay for input.

 Small Business Optimism Indicator is a composite of ten seasonally adjusted components.
 It provides an indication of the health of small businesses in the U.S., which account of roughly 50% of the nation's private workforce.